ArchLeaders/Botw-Installer/README.md

 ### Requirments

 - Windows x64 PC
-- *Botw installer executable and game files, but presumably you have followed the Dumping Guide and already and have these.)
+- *Botw installer and the game files, but presumably you have followed the Dumping Guide and already and have these.*

 1. Assuming Botw installer is open, navigate to the `Advanced` tab and click the `Search and Verify` button (Magnifying glass, [button 14](https://github.com/ArchLeaders/Botw-Installer/blob/master/README.md#controls-layout---advanced-tab))
 2. While it searches check the `Copy Base Game` option ([button 9](https://github.com/ArchLeaders/Botw-Installer/new/master#controls-layout---advanced-tab)) and change any other options you would like.